We all know how awful having a plugged-up nose is, and the last thing that you want is to watch your dog struggling with one.

 Your dog could be allergic to the same things as us humans: dust, mold, mites, and grass.

 Infections in Dogs

 Viral, bacterial, and fungal infections can cause your dog to have a stuffy nose.
-Distemper is a viral infection that can be fatal if not treated right away, and aspergillosis is a fatal fungal infection.
-Some bacterial infections will occur after the initial viral infection.
+Some infections can be fatal if not treated right away.
+Aspergillosis is a fatal fungal respiratory infection.
+Secondary bacterial infections tend to occur after the initial viral infection.

 Your dog could also have a combination of these infections, so if you suspect that your dog has more than just a stuffed-up nose, you should take them to the vet as soon as possible!

-Depending on the infection, your vet may treat it with antibiotics or an anti-fungal treatment.
+Depending on the infection, your vet may treat it with antibiotics or anti-fungal treatment.

 Botflies and nasal mites can cause many of these symptoms, including a stuffy nose.
 Reverse sneezing is a common symptom with nasal mites, which your vet can treat with an antiparasitic.

 Botflies lay eggs that hatch into maggots, which if they become attached to your dog, can migrate to their nasal passages (in addition to other areas).
 Your vet will treat your pup with an anti-parasite and remove the maggots once they have finished migrating.